It’s in my praise. It’s in my praise. It’s in my praise. It’s in my praise.

 I decided the praise the song is referring to is the noun praise.
 My praise is a thing that is defined as an expression of my approval of something.
 What I do when I approve of this something can be nothing (if I choose to keep it inside) or it can be an action.
 This action can be praise, the verb.

 Psalm 149:3 Let them praise his name in the dance: let them sing praises unto him with the timbrel and harp.

-I sometime sing.
-I sometime dance.
-I sometime jump.
-I sometime lift my hands toward heaven.
-I sometime shout.
-I sometime say, “I praise you.”
-I sometime simply sit quietly in the presence of God.
+I sometimes sing.
+I sometimes dance.
+I sometimes jump.
+I sometimes lift my hands toward heaven.
+I sometimes shout.
+I sometimes say, “I praise you.”
+I sometimes simply sit quietly in the presence of God.